 We teach our students about the ethics of technology and train them to be savvy about things like Internet privacy and safety.
 We teach the unfortunate reality of technology addiction.
 We remind students and parents that technology is aggressively marketed and to be careful about getting caught up in the hype.

-We also acknowledge that we sometimes need to unplug from technology as it can cause us to become isolated from one another.
+We also acknowledge that we sometimes need to “unplug” from technology as it can cause us to become isolated from one another.
 We encourage family meals without screen time and the importance of communicating face to face.

 We greatly value technology in our schools.
 And what makes technology most powerful, is when it serves to make our students better people!

 Appropriate cell phone use is allowed in the cafeteria during lunch periods as well as in between class periods.
 Upon entering class, students are expected to place their cell phones in their assigned cell phone pocket in each classroom.
 If any students do not want to use their assigned classroom cell phone pockets, they can opt to keep their cell phones in their assigned lockers during the school day.
-Any student who is found with a cell phone during a class period will be issued a Saturday Detention.
+Any student who is found with a cell phone during a class period will be issued a After School Detention.
 If confiscated, cell phones will be held in the Office for Student Life, which closes at 3:00 pm daily.
 Any cell phones that are not picked up by 3:00 pm will be held until the following day.

 Wearable devices (such as Apple Watches) are not permitted for use during the school day.
+School-provided wired earbuds are permitted at teacher discretion for instructional purposes only.

 If a student refuses to hand a cell phone over to a faculty or staff member when asked, he or she will be liable for disciplinary action and/or suspension.